🔄

 How do I know if my ring is safe for long-term wear?

 We recommend checking for normal coloration, no numbness, and no pain.
 Comfort over hours—not minutes—is what matters.
+To learn more about safe long-term wear, check out our comprehensive guide on Best Long-Term Chastity Cages for Comfort and Safety.

 Should beginners start with a larger or smaller ring?